MrYsLab/python_banyan/README.md

  JavaScript, can be used within a Python Banyan application.
 A simple JavaScript demo is provided in the examples section below.

- Python Banyan takes full advantage of the [ZeroMQ](zeromq.org) networking library that not only provides connectivity, but in addition acts as a concurrency framework.
+ Python Banyan takes full advantage of the <a href="http://zeromq.org/" target="_blank">ZeroMQ</a> networking library that not only provides connectivity, but in addition acts as a concurrency framework.
 All of this is handled transparently by the Python Banyan base class.
 If your application requires additional concurrency support, you are free to choose whatever works best for your application, such as a multi-threading or a Python asyncio approach.
-User defined messages are prepared for transport across the network by wrapping them in the [MessagePack](http://msgpack.org/index.html) format.
+User defined messages are prepared for transport across the network by wrapping them in the
+ <a href="http://msgpack.org/index.html" target="_blank">Message Pack format.</a>

   The complexities of
  MessagePack are handled transparently by the base class, both for transmitting and receiving messages.

+To  understand how to develop with Python Banyan please refer to the user guide.

 THIS SITE IS UNDER CONSTRUCTION